 To do so:

 - Go to your Marketing area

-- Right-click on the Email Marketing node and click Create new top folder
+- Fold out the Email Marketing node and right-click on the Campaigns folder and click Create new folder

 - Name the folder – e.g. Abandoned Cart Campaign